Important Updates on Our Response to COVID-19

 - Associates will bag in clean reusable bags brought from home.
 This includes bags brought from outside the stores as well as, but not limited to, fabric, plastic, paper and mesh.

 Associate health and safety

 - Plexiglass protection barriers have been installed at the registers between customers and the cashiers.

-- Masks, face shields and gloves are available to all store associates.
-We are currently requiring all associates to wear masks or face shields, even in states that haven't mandated the practice by law.
+- Masks and gloves are available to all store associates.
+We are currently requiring all associates to wear masks.
 Gloves are required for those jobs where the CDC and other health officials have provided guidance that they should be worn.

 - Associates are now wearing yellow vests for better visibility and as a reminder to customers to maintain a six-foot separation from them and from each other.

 We have implemented several tactics to ensure safe social distancing for both customers and associates in our stores, including: